 Does the ETIM have ties to al-Qaeda?

 Since the 1990s, China has publicly linked ETIM to al-Qaeda, as well as the Taliban, although such claims have been debated.
 In January 2002, a Chinese government study reported that the ETIM had received money, weapons, and support from the terrorist organization.
 According to the report, ETIM militants were trained by al-Qaeda in Afghanistan and crossed back into Xinjiang, where they set up terrorist cells.
 ETIM leader Mahsum denied this, claiming the group had no organizational links to al-Qaeda or the Taliban and that ETIM did not receive funding from Osama bin Laden or al-Qaeda.
 However, after the July 2009 riots in Urumqi, Al-Qaeda in the Islamic Maghreb (AQIM) vowed revenge, saying it would target Chinese workers in Algeria and launch attacks against other Chinese projects in Northern Africa.

 Information about ETIM's activities is tightly controlled by China, which has blamed the group for more than two hundred terrorist incidents in Xinjiang between 1990 and 2001.

-The United States also believes there's a link between ETIM and al Qaeda.
-The State Department says the ETIM has received "training and funding" from al Qaeda and has fought in the group's ranks against the U.S. troops during Operation Enduring Freedom in Afghanistan.
+The United States also believes there's a link between ETIM and al-Qaeda.
+The State Department said the ETIM has received "training and funding" from al-Qaeda and has fought in the group's ranks against the U.S. troops during Operation Enduring Freedom in Afghanistan.
 In August 2002, the Bush administration designated ETIM as a terrorist organization.
 That same year, U.S. officials captured twenty-two Uighurs from a camp in Afghanistan, and detained them at the U.S. naval base in Guantanamo Bay, Cuba, on suspicion of being enemy combatants.
 They were ultimately cleared of terrorism charges and repatriated to Albania, Bermuda, Palau, Switzerland, and Pakistan.